 to other parts of the body.
 The bronchi are sometimes also involved in lung cancer.

 Non-small cell lung cancer is more easily treatable when caught early and still localized in the lung, and has not spread (metastasized) to other parts of the body.
 Treatments may include a combination of surgery, radiation, chemotherapy, and/or targeted

-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons and radiation oncologists work together to determine:
+At Dana-Farber Brigham Cancer Center, our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons and radiation oncologists work together to determine: